Medical and CAQH Credentialing explained. The benefits of CAQH healthcare credentialing explained.

 A patient is much more likely to select a provider who participates in their insurer's network.
 The providers that participate in the insurance companies network agree to accept the contracted payments for their services.
 This is also true for Medicare - they also have a credentialing application process.
 Even if you choose not to participate, a provider still has to enroll with Medicare to treat Medicare patients.

 As a provider, wouldn’t it be great if you could make one application that would be accepted by all insurance companies.
 That way you only have to endure the pain of the application process once.
 This is the advantage of credentialing through CAQH.

 CAQH (The Council for Affordable Quality Healthcare, Inc.) is a nonprofit alliance of health insurance plans and healthcare trade associations dedicated to simplifying healthcare administration.
 CAQH was established to streamline the paperwork required for healthcare providers and their employees.

-CAQH Universal Provider Datasource (UPD) is a service that provides establishes standards for credentialing healthcare providers.
-This service acts as a clearinghouse for insurance carriers is free to providers.
-A healthcare providers information is input into the CAQH credentialing database and can be accessed by all of the participating insurance companies.
+CAQH Universal Provider Datasource (UPD) is a service that provides establishes the standards for credentialing healthcare providers.
+This service acts as a clearinghouse for insurance carriers and is free to providers.
+The providers information is input into the CAQH credentialing database and can be accessed by all of the participating insurance companies.

 CAQH medical credentialing eliminates having to go through the application process with each insurance company.
 It’s free and can be completed online.
-If a provider desires to participate in the insurance providers network, the insurer can just access the providers CAQH credential application.
-Some insurance companies may require additional information, but this will be minimal.
+If a provider desires to participate in the insurance providers network, the insurer can access the providers CAQH credential application.
+Some insurance companies may require additional information, but this is usually minimal.